-The 3rd ‘Introductory Course in Diving Medicine – Fitness to Dive’ is now open for registration.
+Level 1 ‘Introductory Course in Diving Medicine: Fitness to Dive’

-The course will be held in Québec City, QC from 7-11 May 2018 at the Québec Aquarium, 1675 Avenue des Hôtels, Ville de Québec, QC G1W 4S3.
-A small block of rooms has been reserved at the very pleasant Hôtel Sépia, 3135 Chemin Saint-Louis, Ville de Québec, QC G1W 1R9 which is within easy walking distance to the Aquarium.
-A corporate rate of $130/night has been secured which includes parking, a daily hot breakfast, and WiFi.
-If you are planning to stay there, we would recommend that you book early.
-Call (418) 653-4941 and tell them that you are with the Undersea Medicine Canada diving medicine course.
+Where: The course will be held in Québec City, QC at the Québec Aquarium, 1675 Avenue des Hôtels, Ville de Québec, QC G1W 4S3.
+A block of rooms has also been reserved at the very pleasant Hôtel Sépia, 3135 Chemin Saint-Louis, Ville de Québec, QC G1W 1R9 which is conveniently located less than 500m walking distance to the Aquarium.
+A corporate discount has been secured and includes parking, a daily hot breakfast, and WiFi for $139 + tax per night.
+We would recommend booking early, as rooms will only be held for the course until 15 Aug 2023.
+Call (418) 653-4941 and tell the booking clerk that you are with the Undersea Medicine Canada diving medicine course, Group ID: UNDERSEA 23.
 You can also visit their website at http://www.hotelsepia.ca